Awards Received

 Teresa submitted three different types of origami creations for judging at the 2025 Charlotte County Fair* (Florida).
 All three received Blue Ribbons.

+The winning items included a non-modular hexagonal box designed by Tomoko Fuse, some five-pointed stars designed by Isa Klein, and an origami rose designed by Toshikazu Kawasaki.
 The box was formed from two rectangular sheets of Yuzen Chiyogami Washi paper -- one sheet for the lid and one for the base.
 The Fluted Flower Crest decoration on the lid features curls and curves achieved by using a wet folding technique.

 The Kawasaki Rose was created from two square sheets of foil-backed Momigami paper -- a larger sheet and a much smaller sheet.
 After folding a rose from the larger sheet, another rose was folded from the much smaller sheet, and then the smaller rose was nested inside the larger rose.
+Each of the Estrela Sothis star was folded from a single pentagonal sheet of double-sided craft paper with a matte red surface on one side and a metallic gold surface on the other side.
+All of these items were made without the use of glue, tape, or any other adhesive.

 To learn more about any of these items, please click on it in the image at left, or use the links below.